Cacti/documentation/Command-Line-Scripts.md

     DEBUG: Graph Name 'Localhost - Used Space - /boot' starting
     DEBUG: Graph Rename Done for Graph 'Localhost - Used Space - /boot'

-Please notice my miss-spelling of the word “Space”.
+Notice my miss-spelling of the word “Space”.
 The `-s=` option is not case sensitive.

 Copy Local Cacti Users
 ----------------------